ziming/laravel-scrapingbee/README.md

 [LaravelScrapingBeeWalmartProduct.php](https://github.com/ziming/laravel-scrapingbee/blob/main/src/LaravelScrapingBeeWalmartProduct.php)

 ## Testing

-Currently, there are no tests.
+Currently, there are no tests as it uses credits.
 But if there are tests in the future, you can run the command below to execute the testcases.

 ```bash
 composer test